rfair404/Learning-Python/README.md

 Learning-Python
 ===============

 Forcing myself to learn python so I can teach kids programming.
-Figured why not put it online?
+Figured why not put it online from day one?